Frequently Asked Questions

 There is a free bus shuttle system (The Link) available for all students, faculty, and staff.
 It runs very frequently throughout the day during the school year.
 (There is a much more limited van service during the summer.)
 The regular schedule is posted on the Web.

-The main pick-up points are behind the Clemens Library at CSB, and in front of Sexton Commons at SJU.
+The main pick-up points are in front of the Gorecki Center at CSB, and in front of Sexton Commons at SJU.
 For those with the time and inclination, there are two non-highway routes that you can take if you want to run or bike.

 How do I find out about campus events?